 Shared Routes is our ‘Peer Navigator’ programme, promoting the skills and attributes from within refugee and asylum seeker communities across Manchester, Tameside and Salford.
-It aims at training both people who are part of refugee community organisations and individuals who want to become more engaged in community work.
-The training will prepare people to become community peer navigators and help them to develop their skills and knowledge.
+It aims at training people from migrant background who want to become more engaged in community work.
+The training will prepare people to become ‘community peer navigators’ and help them to develop their skills and knowledge.
 Our training follows an asset-based development approach that means we focus on developing people’s strengths.

 Next to the training we support our ‘peer navigators’ into volunteer placements at a local organisation of their choice where they can put what they have learnt into practice, gain new valuable experiences and built networks.
 Training and volunteering provide people with more options for their personal and professional development as well as their local engagement and connections.

 Organisations offering volunteering opportunities to people from migrant backgrounds can create a rich multi-cultural diverse workforce which will increase their resources, outreach and effectiveness.
 Community peer navigators will use their lived experiences, cultural awareness and understanding to identify as well as best relate to clients of similar backgrounds which will lead to more successful interactions with their clients and add value to organisations’ services.

 "I am already registered as a Peer Navigator, what now?"

 If you are already signed up as a Peer Navigator, please click below to complete all the essential forms.

 "I want to apply to be a peer navigator"

 If you are not yet a peer navigator but would like to register your interest to be a peer navigator, please complete the form below.

 For any enquiries, you can contact the Shared Routes Project team either by email or whatsapp message: